-During group outings, the manger or deputy will have access to the group's mobile phone.
+During group outings, the manger or deputy will have access to their mobile phone for emergency purposes, but will not capture any images of children using the device.

 The only cameras/tablets allowed in the rooms are the nursery cameras/tablets which are used solely to record children's achievements, and to record observations/evidence for the children's assessments.
 When not in use these are stored securely in the office.
 No unauthorised cameras/video recorders or any other image capturing devices are to be used within the setting unless consent has been given by parents.